 4. Debt consolidation

 You can consolidate debt with the help of a third-party debt relief company or even on your own.
 Debt consolidation works best when your credit is good enough to qualify for a debt consolidation loan with a lower interest rate than you’re paying now.

 As with all debt-relief options, check for fees when comparing debt consolidation loans and products.

 How to verify a debt relief company is legitimate

-- Reach out to a credit counseling agency: Credit counseling agencies are typically nonprofit firms who can offer a professional overview of your credit and potential options.
+- Reach out to a credit counseling agency: Credit counseling agencies are typically nonprofit firms that can offer a professional overview of your credit and potential options.
 While credit counseling agencies may not offer debt settlement plans, many offer free consultations where they can spell out all your options for you.

 - Do some research: The FTC also notes that you should dig into the backgrounds of companies you’re considering before you move forward.
-For example, you should contact your state Attorney General and a local consumer protection agency before selecting a company to work with.
+For example, you should contact your state attorney general and a local consumer protection agency before selecting a company to work with.